 Natural Cycles | Aligning human activities with seasonal and ecological patterns |

-Interconnectedness | Protecting biodiversity and maintaining healthy ecosystems |
+Interconnectedness | Protecting biodiversity and healthy ecosystems |

 The Tao Te Ching, written by Lao Tzu, offers timeless lessons on connecting with nature.
 Its core principles — Wu Wei (effortless action), simplicity, and interconnectedness — help us align with natural rhythms and live harmoniously with the environment.
 Here’s a quick summary of its key teachings: